 Alternate nostril breathing, also known as nadi shodana, is a purifying breathing technique used to release trapped energy channels in your body and calm the mind.

-Nadi shodana will fill your heart centre with oxygen and allow you to experience gentle, cooling sensation throughout your body.
+Nadi shodana will fill your heart center with oxygen and allow you to experience a gentle, cooling sensation throughout your body.

 Here’s how to do alternate nostril breathing:

 - Take your index finger and middle finger of your right hand and fold it towards your palm.

 - Use the right thumb to close the right nostril and slowly inhale through the left nostril.

 - Pause after the inhale and seal the left nostril with your ring finger